kevinwortman/tuffix/README.md

 The major components of Tuffix are

-* Ubuntu 20.04
+* Ubuntu 22.04
 * clang compiler
 * GNU g++9 C++ compiler
-* Atom text editor
+* VisualStudio Code editor
-* gdb debugger and Atom's dgb-gdb frontend
+* GitHub CLI

 Additional tools and libraries are also included to support rich programming assignments, and courses aside from 120-121-131.